alextim/astro-lib/packages/astro-sitemap/README.md

 ## Localization

-Supply the integration config with the `i18n` options.
-The integration will check generated page paths on presence of locale keys in paths.
+Supply the integration config with the `i18n` option.
+The integration will check the generated page paths for locale keys in the paths.

 Read more about localization on Google in [Advanced SEO](https://developers.google.com/search/docs/advanced/crawling/localized-versions#all-method-guidelines).